api-evangelist/website/_posts/2022-10-29-taking-another-look-at-the-state-of-apis-and-data-across-us-federal-agencies.md

 - Visualizer
 ---

 Every couple of years I get motivated to take a fresh look at what is happening with APIs across the federal government.
 Since I worked for the Obama administration I have had a passion for understanding the state of, but also being an advocate for APIs in government.
 While there are plenty of things that frustrate me when it comes to government APIs, I also find that I am left pretty hopeful about what is happening across each of the federal agencies.
 Using the digital registry API I pulled a list of federal agencies, produced a cheat sheet for searching Google across a handful of terms, and got to work understanding where things are right now.
-I rated these agencies on a scale from 1-3, with three being a commitment to APIs evident, and 3 being no APis are found.
+I rated these agencies on a scale from 1-3, with three being a commitment to APIs evident, and 3 being no APIs are found.

 - **Access Board** (3) - This is a very difficult one to search for due to the name.
 I see talk of doing APIs, but nothing really substantial.
     - [Research](https://www.access-board.gov/research/)
 - **Administration for Children and Families (ACF)** (2) - APIs clearly aren’t a priority, but there is one, as well as a tone of amazing research that needs to be available.
     - [Unaccompanied Children Reporting API](https://github.com/cloud-gov/hhs-acf-uc-api)
     - [ACF Data & Research](https://www.acf.hhs.gov/acf-data-research)
-- **Administration for Community Living**** (2) - APIs clearly aren’t a priority, but there is one, as well as a tone of amazing research that needs to be available.
+- **Administration for Community Living** (2) - APIs clearly aren’t a priority, but there is one, as well as a tone of amazing research that needs to be available.
     - [The Eldercare Locator Database API](https://eldercare.acl.gov/Public/Site_Utilities/API_Reg/API_Registration.aspx)
     - [ACL Data & Research](https://acl.gov/aging-and-disability-in-america/data-and-research)
-- **Administrative Office of the U.S. Courts**** (2) - Pacer clearly is a priority, but lots of statistics, analysis, and other things that should be machine readable.
+- **Administrative Office of the U.S. Courts** (2) - Pacer clearly is a priority, but lots of statistics, analysis, and other things that should be machine readable.
     - [Pacer](https://pacer.uscourts.gov/file-case/developer-resources)
     - [Statistics & Reports](https://www.uscourts.gov/statistics-reports)
     - [Analysis & Reports](https://www.uscourts.gov/statistics-reports/analysis-reports)